Sequential composition of propositional logic programs: Algebraic Semantics

 \section{Algebraic Semantics}

-We now want to reformulate the fixed point semantics of propositional Horn theories in terms of sequential composition.
-For this, we first show that we can express the van Emden-Kowalski operators via composition and we then show how propositional Horn theories can be iterated bottom-up to obtain their least models.
+Recall that the fixed point semantics of a propositional logic program is defined in terms of least fixed point computations of its associated van Emden-Kowalski immediate consequence operator (\prettyref{prop:LM}).
+That is, the semantics is defined {\em operationally} outside the syntactic space of the programs.
+In this section, we reformulate the fixed point semantics of programs in terms of sequential composition by first showing that we can express the van Emden-Kowalski operators via composition (\prettyref{thm:T_P}), and then showing how programs (not operators) can be iterated bottom-up to obtain their least models (\prettyref{thm:LM}).
+This bridges the conceptual gap between the syntax and semantics of a program.